IBM/aspera-cli/README.md

 ## Common problems

+`ascli` detects common problems and provides hints to solve them.

 ### Error: "Remote host is not who we expected"

 Cause: `ascp` >= 4.x checks fingerprint of highest server host key, including ECDSA. `ascp` < 4.0 (3.9.6 and earlier) support only to RSA level (and ignore ECDSA presented by server). `aspera.conf` supports a single fingerprint.